H3ikki/Tesla-GUI/README.md

 ## Installation

 This gives some pain since I have seen so many badly documented instructions, maybe this will be different:

+### Prework
+To make things easy you should have some addon to gain access to the file system and files.
+All following steps can be done with https://github.com/hassio-addons/addon-vscode

 ### Car card
 1. Add custom integration from https://github.com/alandtse/tesla
 2. Make it work with your vehicle as instructed